 This course is an advanced level course in equine reproductive physiology and breeding management.
-Topics include the anatomy and physiology of the stallion's and mare's reproductive systems, conception, gestation, the birth process and care of the neonatal foal.
+Topics include the anatomy and physiology of the stallion's and mare's reproductive systems, conception, gestation, the birth process and care of the healthy and compromised neonatal foal.
 Techniques in artificial insemination, semen shipment and embryo transfer are studied.
-Field trips enable students to observe breeding and management techniques at selected farms.
-Genetic inheritance of coat color and abnormalities pertinent to the horse breeding industry are also studied.
+Field trips enable students to observe breeding and management techniques at selected farms and specialty reproduction veterinary clinics.
+Genetic inheritance of coat color and abnormalities pertinent to the horse breeding industry are studied.